 Begin the day with a visit to Belfast’s leading visitor attraction, Titanic Belfast.
 The experience outlines the full story of the famous ocean- liner from her birth in Belfast’s imperial dockyards to her sinking in 1912.
 Afterwards enjoy a panoramic city tour with highlights such as Queen’s University, City Hall and Botanic Gardens.
 There are many great tour and sightseeing options to consider during the afternoon including the Political Black Taxi Tour of the famous murals in the Catholic (Irish Republican) & Protestant (British Loyalist) neighborhoods (slowly disappearing since the 1998 Peace Agreement).
 We’ll make the relatively short drive back to Dublin this afternoon with a stop at Monasterboice ruins to view the ancient Celtic crosses and stone round tower.
 We stop at Dublin Airport at 16:00 for those with flights to catch and then complete the tour in Dublin city at approximately 16:30.

-*Seats on this coach tour are offered as part of our “Recommended” range, operated by the best local tour and activity providers in Ireland.
-Our Dublin based travel insiders select only the market leaders on any given route.
+*Seats on this coach tour are offered as part of our “Travel Agency” range, operated by the best local tour and activity providers in Ireland.
+Our Dublin based travel insiders select only the market leaders in any given niche / on any given route.
+Read more about our offering here.

 COST PER PASSENGER